PrivSec-dev/privsec.dev/content/os/Choosing Your Desktop Linux Distribution.md

 ## Kicksecure

-While you should not use an outdated distributions like Debian, if you decide to use it, it would be a good idea to [convert](https://www.kicksecure.com/wiki/Debian) it into [Kicksecure](https://www.kicksecure.com/).
+While you should not use outdated distributions like Debian, if you decide to use it, it would be a good idea to [convert](https://www.kicksecure.com/wiki/Debian) it into [Kicksecure](https://www.kicksecure.com/).
 Kicksecure, in oversimplified terms, is a set of scripts, configurations, and packages that substantially reduce the attack surface of Debian.
 It covers a lot of privacy and hardening recommendations by default.

 ## “Security-focused” distributions